ctrlaltcookie/keyboard_visualiser/README.md

 none, there's no warranty, if this breaks your computer fucking rip i have nothing to do with it, in fact, DONT use this software, please.

+## License

+this software is public domain, but the images aren't, everything in the img folder belongs to arcsys and should not be used for commercial purposes

 ## socials

 you can find all my socials from my main user page, but if you're interested i write software like this a lot on stream, [at twitch.tv/ctrlaltcookie](https://www.twitch.tv/ctrlaltcookie) leaving me a prime subby would help a lot 🥺